 Q. What is included in my sport fishing charter?

 A. All charters include snacks, soft drinks, bottled water, and ice-cold beer.
 On full day charters, lunch is also included.
-You are, of course, welcome to whatever drinks and snacks you would like.

 Q. What should we bring?